alberttheprince/rpemotes-reborn/README.md

 All languages were translated or contributed by the FiveM community, with the odd exception of using Google Translate.

-If you happen to find any incorrect translations or would like to add more languages, please feel free to make a pull request with the corrections.
+If you find any incorrect translations or would like to add more languages, please make a pull request with the corrections.

 ---